grosser/parallel_tests/Readme.md

           steps - number of cucumber/spinach steps
           scenarios - individual cucumber scenarios
-          filesize - by size of the file default - runtime or filesize
+          filesize - by size of the file runtime - info from runtime log
-    -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s)
+          default - runtime when runtime log is filled otherwise filesize -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s)